packituz-gttz/home-server-docs/docs/index.md

 > employs Cloudflare technologies to enabled access outside local network and makes use of Terraform to
 > configure some infrastructure.

+**Documentation Setup**

+> Configuration on deploying documentation to Cloudflare Pages and the tools used for building
+> docs.

+**Extras**

+> Shows how to configure some extra tools not required for the project, but nonetheless useful.